 - Provide training for your employees on the steps they can take to protect themselves and others, both at home and at work.

 - Review your leave policies to make sure you are flexible with employees who need to stay home when they are sick, care for a sick family member, or care for children.
-Options could include offering advances on future sick leave, allowing employees to donate to a sick leave pool, or providing other emergency sick leave.
-The US Division of Labor offers information for employers on wages, hours, and leave, including required posters notifying employees of their sick leave and expanded family and medical leave rights under the Families First Coronavirus Response Act (FFCRA).
+The US Division of Labor (DOL) offers information for employers on wages, hours, and leave, including required posters notifying employees of their sick leave and expanded family and medical leave rights under the Families First Coronavirus Response Act (FFCRA).
 The DOL also offers a helpful online tool for employees (employer tool coming soon) to determine their eligibility for the FFCRA; eligible employers receive tax credits to cover the costs of employee paid leave related to COVID-19.

 - Make sure your human resource policies are consistent with public health recommendations and workplace laws.
 The US Department of Labor and the Equal Employment Opportunity Commission (EEOC) both offer coronavirus resource pages.
 The EEOC has helpful FAQ and Pandemic Preparedness in the Workplace publications, discussing ADA principles related to workplace pandemic planning such as: how much information an employer can request from an employee who calls in sick, when an employer can legally take the body temperature of employees during a pandemic, whether employers can require employees to stay home if they have symptoms, and whether employers can require doctors’ notes certifying employees returning to work are fit for duty.
 Additionally, OSHA offers Guidance on Preparing Workplaces for COVID-19, which recommends specific protections for employees, based on their exposure risk.

 - Keep the workplace clean and well-ventilated.
-Consider increasing building ventilation rates and increasing the percentage of outdoor air circulating into the system, improving central air filtration to MERV-13 or the highest compatible with the filter rack, keep systems running 24/7 if possible, and making other improvements to the building ventilation.
+Consider increasing building ventilation rates, increasing the percentage of outdoor air circulating into the system, improving central air filtration to MERV-13 or the highest compatible with the filter rack, keep systems running 24/7 if possible, and making other improvements to the building ventilation.
 Provide cleaning and disinfection supplies (soap and water, hand sanitizer with at least 60% alcohol, tissues, disinfection supplies meeting the EPA’s criteria for use against SARS-Cov-2, no-touch trash receptacles, etc.) at multiple locations, and keep the supplies available for use.
-Post information in languages understood by employees reminding employees of hand hygiene, stop the spread, and coughing/sneezing etiquette.
+Post information in languages understood by employees reminding employees of hand hygiene and coughing/sneezing etiquette.
 Clean and disinfect all frequently touched workplace surfaces, including work vehicles and tools, regularly.

 - If you have an employee who is suspected or confirmed as having COVID-19, follow the CDC recommendations to perform enhanced cleaning and disinfection.

 - Limit travel and advise employees who must travel to take precautions.
-Keep track of CDC Traveler’s Health Notices and stay in communications with employees about their travel and associated precautions.
+Keep track of CDC Traveler’s Health Notices and stay in communications with employees about travel limitations and precautions.

 What about masks?